-Today, the site of Aquincum has much to offer sightseers and history enthusiasts alike, including the ruins of a city wall, an amphitheatre (one of two in Budapest), temples, homes and burial grounds.
+Today, the site of Aquincum has much to offer sightseers and history enthusiasts alike, including the ruins of a city wall, an amphitheatre (1 of 2 in Budapest), temples, homes and burial grounds.
 There is also the modest Aquincum Museum housing artefacts from the site to explore.

 Discover the best Historic Sites in Hungary, from Hungarian National Museum to Boldogko Castle and more, includes interactive Hungarian cultural places and landmarks map.

 Discover a comprehensive list of the most stunning ancient cities in the world, from Pompeii to Calixtlahuaca and more, includes an interactive ancient city map.